-With a team of prominent arts education professionals with decades of experience, CEI is offering Arts Education PROFESSIONAL DEVELOPMENT and PARENT/FAMILY ENGAGEMENT workshops and services to PreK-12 schools citywide.
+With a team of prominent arts education professionals with decades of experience, CEI is offering Arts Education PROFESSIONAL DEVELOPMENT, PARENT/FAMILY ENGAGEMENT, and STUDENT RESIDENCY workshops and services to PreK-12 schools citywide.
 All workshops and services are customized to the specific needs of each school, grade level, and student population.

 Some sample workshops can include: